Looking back on Johnny Carson's last episodes of 'The Tonight Show'

-If you can, think back to what the world was like 30 years ago.
+If you can, think back to what the world was like over 30 years ago.
 The year was 1987.
 Ronald Reagan was in office, Michael Jackson released Bad and Baby Jessica fell down a well in Texas.

 It's safe to say the world isn't what it used to be.
 A lot can change in 30 years.
 But back then, one thing was consistent — Johnny Carson's presence on late night television.

 The Tonight Show Starring Johnny Carson debuted on October 1, 1962, and dominated the ratings for three decades.
 The talk show host paved the way for dozens of acts and revolutionized the late night television landscape.

 Twenty-five years ago today, on May 22, 1992, Carson signed off for the last time.
 The last episode was a heartfelt retrospective that featured Carson sitting on a stool reminiscing about his tenure on the show.

 There were no guests, and the audience had to receive an invitation to be there.
 Fifty million people tuned in to watch the send off.

 The night before, Carson taped his penultimate show — the last before a live studio audience.
 Robin Williams and Bette Midler were the guests that night, but everyone undoubtedly tuned in to see the host they knew and loved.